FuelLabs/sway-rfcs/rfcs/0000-rfc-calling-context-attribute.md

 [motivation]: #motivation

-The main goal is to be able to get compile-time safety when working with functions that should only be called from an internal (contract) context.
+The main goal is to be able to get compile-time safety when working with functions that should only be called from a contract context.

-A real-world example of this is the [msg_amount() stdlib function](https://github.com/FuelLabs/sway-lib-std/blob/6a8f5bf588df5d0679fb834f05c900f2e54de426/src/context.sw#L33-L38) which only returns a proper value when used in an internal context.
+A real-world example of this is the [msg_amount() stdlib function](https://github.com/FuelLabs/sway-lib-std/blob/6a8f5bf588df5d0679fb834f05c900f2e54de426/src/context.sw#L33-L38) which only returns a proper value when used in a contract context.
 In an external context is returns a well-defined but not semantically representative value, specifically 0, as explained by @adlerjohn in [FueLabs/sway#963](https://github.com/FuelLabs/sway/issues/963).

 # Guide-level explanation